ultragtx/GSBookShelf/README.md

 3. To enable reusing for bookViews and cells, add the "GSBookView" / "GSBookShelfCell" protocols.
 (You'd better do this, perfromance will be a lot better).
 4. **[NEW 12.04.03]** To support oritation change, you should call the reload method and return different values (if necessary) in the delegate method with different orientation.
 5. **[NEW 12.04.03]** For more information about the data GSBookShelf need for layout, take a look at the "[comments.png](https://github.com/ultragtx/GSBookShelf/blob/ReadyTo/BookShelf/comments.png?raw=true)" (also available in the project)
+6: **[NEW 12.05.18]** The books are center-aligend when there are more than one books in a row.
+If you only have one per row, it's left-aligend, you can set the "cellMargin" to make it center-aligend manualy.

 ---